renesas-rz/rzv2h_opencv_accelerator/README.md

 ### [Feature]
 Sets the behavior when DRP conflicts occur (exception error occurs or not).
 By default, it causes an exception error do to DRP conflict.
-e.g., execute OpenCV using DRP while the MPEG4 Encode process is using the DRP.
+e.g., execute OpenCV using DRP while the video decoding process is using the DRP.
 The error code for exception errors is -501.

 ### [Sample]